 Agile Regression Testing enables development teams to focus on new functionality while preserving stability with each successive product release.
 Teams use regression testing to ensure that tested software functions after every change.

 A few people prefer regression testing, the "stepchild" of agile testing, yet supporting the high velocity that agile teams aim to accomplish is necessary.
 Agile involves rapid build cycles and ongoing additions of new features to the program.

 Regression Testing in Agile is crucial because of this.
 A testing team should create the regression suite from the beginning of product development for successful regression testing in agile.
-The process includes Retest all, Selective retesting, and Prioritized retesting.
+The rapid regression testing process includes Retest all, Selective retesting, and Prioritized retesting.

 Regression Testing Tools

 Regression testing costs will rise if the program is frequently modified.
 Hence, automation is feasible here.
 That's when you need regression testing tools.

 Selenium: One of the best for browser-based or cross-platform regression testing.
 It offers automated test scripts using datasets and is ideal for in-depth quality assurance testing on a big scale.

 Watir: Ruby-based Watir is an open-source regression testing tool.
 This application allows testers to create test cases that are simple to read and comprehend and have interactive features.

 Subject7: A cloud-based, "truly codeless" test automation tool called Subject7 allows anyone to become an automation expert while unifying all testing on a single platform.

 Rational Functional Tester: IBM developed Rational Functional Tester (RFT), an advanced testing tool that supports several types of testing, including regression, functional, and data-driven testing.